jonathanikpeazu/ChallengeApp/README.md

 ### Overview
 For this project, I decided to go with a JSONRpc-style API, rather than REST.
 REST is a great framework for serving and storing static web pages, but for large, interconnected applications where operations may have side-effects or affect multiple types of entities (especially ones that are not named in the request), it becomes nearly impossible to remain purely RESTful.

-JSONRPC is a good alternative because it requires less boilerplate, is easy to document, lends itself easily to batching requests (submit an array of methods instead of a single one) and since it is transport-agnostic (doesn't hard-code HTTP request types), it is easy to migrate to web sockets or any other transport protocol.
+JSONRPC is a good alternative because it requires less boilerplate, is easy to document, lends itself easily to batching requests, and since it doesn't hard-code HTTP request types, making it transport-agnostic and easy to migrate to web sockets or any other transport protocol.

 ### Data Model
 There are two main data types in this demo: